practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 ..because this is the method which should also precisely measure the execution times of the faster programs.
 "Mostly" because _perf-stat_ wasn't working with all my programs.
 Then I still used the _exe_times_statistics_for_one_test_case_in_cwd2_ Bash script.

-Later, I discovered the [multitime](https://tratt.net/laurie/src/multitime/) command as an alternative to my Bash shell scripts.
+Later, I discovered the [multitime](https://tratt.net/laurie/src/multitime/) command as an alternative to my Bash scripts.

 <br/>